Knoxville is a mid-sized city on the Tennessee River that is blossoming as an entrepreneurial hotspot in the Southeast United States.

-Since 2008, CodeStock has been an annual two-day event held in Knoxville.
+Since 2008, CodeStock has been an annual two-day event held in K-Town.
 The conference is designed to help educate and connect the technology community through 90+ sessions held between the two days.

 Hosted by the Knoxville Chamber, the Endeavor Summit is an annual conference designed to support and celebrate young entrepreneurs and professionals in the area.

 The Innov865 Alliance is an organization that hosts a variety of regular events related to entrepreneurship and small business.
 Since 2018, it’s also held Innov865 Week, a weeklong conference that includes a major pitch competition.

 Every year, the Maker City Summit is held to support those interested in maker businesses through workshops, presentations from successful keynote speakers as well as networking opportunities.
 The annual event has doubled in size since 2017 with more than 900 makers.

 The Pinnacle Business Awards are an annual black-tie awards ceremony and networking event honoring the area’s most successful businesses and startups.
 With awards focused on Business Excellence for both large and small businesses, the gala offers acknowledgment of excellence to a variety of demographics.

 The Let Her Speak Women’s Summit is a nonprofit annual event that brings together Knoxville businesswomen and those who support them.

 The University of Tennessee’s Anderson Center for Entrepreneurship & Innovation hosts a handful of startup competitions open to students, with a grand total of over $40,000 in prizes available.